 (See notes to Revelation 5:1 for the idea of seven associated with fullness of punishment.)

-The Greek word, ekklesia, found throughout Revelation does not mean “church” as seen in most Bibles.
-The word “church” does not exist in Scripture and was added in more recent times by the Christian Church.
-The term has to do with an assembly of people who are connected in some fashion.
+The Greek word, ekklesia, found throughout Revelation does not mean “church,” as seen in most Bibles.
+The word “church” does not exist in the books of the New Testament.
+It was added by the Christian Church whose origins began no earlier than after the second Roman-Jewish war of 132-135CE.
+Ekklesia has to do with an assembly of people who are connected in some fashion.

 Seven assemblies are written to, which are not only physical groups in the first century CE, but more importantly reveal attributes that transcend time.
 Moshe also taught in this fashion, speaking to his generation with future ones in mind, particularly the one to come at the end of the age. (i.e., in Deuteronomy chapters 29 and 30, Moses speaks to those in front of him as the generation that will see the final salvation of the Lord.)